arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-11-05-october-2018-the-month-in-review.md

   From new investments to the first cell-cultured pet food on sale, learn about what happened this October in cellular agriculture!
 ---
-October was a strong start to the fourth quarter for cellular agriculture following all the great news from the third quarter.
-[Cellular agriculture](//www.cell.ag/cellular-agriculture-future-of-food) (‘cell ag’) is the field of growing animal products (like meat and leather) from cell cultures instead of animals, and it offers an alternative and [sustainable](//www.cell.ag/3-ways-cell-ag-can-help-save-the-environment/) way to produce animal products to meet the growing global demand for animal products. _Without requiring animals_.
+October was a strong start to the fourth quarter for cellular agriculture.
+[Cellular agriculture](//www.cell.ag/cellular-agriculture-future-of-food) (‘cell ag’) is the field of growing animal products (like meat and leather) from cell cultures instead of animals, and it offers an alternative and [sustainable](//www.cell.ag/3-ways-cell-ag-can-help-save-the-environment/) way to produce animal products. _Without requiring animals_.
 From new investments to the first joint-regulatory meeting in the US, this article will take a look at some of the key events during the month of October.

 ## Investment